NCIP/ihub/software/README.txt

 Installation
 ===============

-Please refere to the following deployment guide for instructions, https://wiki.nci.nih.gov/display/Suite/Transcend-IHub+deployment+guide
+Please refer to the following deployment guide for instructions in the page TRANSCEND iHub Documentation, https://wiki.nci.nih.gov/display/TRANSCENDiHub/TRANSCEND+iHub